 |Interest on EE/I bonds redeemed for qualified higher education expenses||Workers’ compensation and similar payments|

-Is income deducted from workers’ paychecks for pre-tax deductions counted in MAGI?
+Is income subtracted from workers’ paychecks as a pre-tax deduction counted in MAGI?

 Does MAGI count any income sources that are not taxed?

 Yes.
-Some forms of income that are non-taxable or only partially taxable are included in MAGI and thus affect financial eligibility for premium tax credits and Medicaid, specifically:
+Some forms of income that are non-taxable or only partially taxable are included in MAGI and affect financial eligibility for premium tax credits and Medicaid.
+Specifically:

 - Tax-exempt interest.
 Interest on certain types of investments is not subject to federal income tax but is included in MAGI.
-These investments include many state and municipal bonds as well as exempt-interest dividends from mutual fund distributions.
-However, some other forms of tax-exempt interest, such as interest earned on an IRA, HSA, Archer or Medicare Advantage MSA, or Coverdell education savings account, is not included in MAGI.
+These investments include many state and municipal bonds, as well as exempt-interest dividends from mutual fund distributions.

-- Non-taxable Social Security benefits.
-For many people, particularly those with no other source of income, Social Security benefits are not taxable.
-However, the full amount of a person’s Social Security benefits as indicated on Form SSA-1099 (the Social Security Benefit Statement) — whether or not those benefits are taxable — is included in MAGI.
+- Non-taxable Social Security benefits. .
+For many people, particularly those with no other source of income, Social Security benefits are not taxed at all.
+However, if there is other income, a portion of the benefit might be taxed.
+Social Security benefits are reported on Form SSA-1099 (the Social Security Benefit Statement) and, whether or not those benefits are taxable, the full amount is included in MAGI.

-Is a tax dependent’s income ever counted in determining the household’s MAGI?
+Is a tax dependent’s income ever included in household income?

-What time frame is used to determine a household’s MAGI?
+What time frame is used to determine household income?

-Financial eligibility for premium tax credits and Medicaid is based on income for a specified “budget period.”
-For premium tax credits, the budget period is the tax year (which coincides with the calendar year) during which the advance premium tax credit is received.
-When determining eligibility for advance premium tax credits, the marketplace estimates the applicant’s household MAGI over the entire calendar year for which the applicant seeks coverage.
+Financial eligibility for the premium tax credit and Medicaid is based on income for a specified “budget period.”
+For the premium tax credit, the budget period is the calendar year during which the advance premium tax credit is received.
+When determining eligibility for an advance premium tax credit, the applicant projects their household income for the entire calendar year.

 How does MAGI differ from Medicaid’s former rules for counting household income?